Robert Huebner: Awards and recognition

 President of the United States Richard Nixon presented Huebner with the National Medal of Science at a White House dinner held on February 16, 1970, recognizing his "contributions to the modern understanding of the biology of viruses and their role in the induction of diverse diseases."

 He was also inducted into and participated actively in the United States National Academy of Sciences.
 He also received the Rockefeller Public Service Award.

-Personal
+Personal life

 He bought a 300 acre farm for $4,000 in Frederick, Maryland where he raised his family, using the money he had received as part of an award for his rickettsial research to make the necessary downpayment.
 His children were each given the task of raising an American Angus bull to help pay for their college education.
 By the time of Huebner's death in 1998, the farm was operated by three of his children.

 Huebner died at age 84 due to pneumonia on August 26, 1998, at the Veterans Administration Medical Center in Coatesville, Pennsylvania, where he had been a resident since 1991.
 He had been diagnosed with Alzheimer's disease in the early 1980s.
 He was survived by his second wife, Harriet, as well as by six daughters, two sons and 11 grandchildren.
 His first marriage had ended in divorce.